awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/spotworkers/workers_eksctl.md

 ### Confirm the Nodes

 {{% notice tip %}}
-Aside from familiarizing yourself with the kubectl commands below to obtain the cluster information information you should also explore your cluster using **kube-ops-view** and find out the nodes that have just been created.
+Aside from familiarizing yourself with the kubectl commands below to obtain the cluster information, you should also explore your cluster using **kube-ops-view** and find out the nodes that were just created.
 {{% /notice %}}

 Confirm that the new nodes joined the cluster correctly.
 You should see the nodes added to the cluster.